solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

-# Touch-Typing Feels Good But Isn’t For Me
+# Touch-Typing Feels Good but Is It for Me?
 ## A Brief Analysis of Learning to Touch-Type

 ![](images/15-01.jpeg)

 **MY RECENT OBSERVATIONS** of "humans with keyboards" motivated me to write this essay.
 It seemed, people around me type in a belabored “hunt and peck” style.
-Even a friend proclaimed he “typed more proficiently with two fingers than ten.”
+Even a friend proclaimed he “typed proficiently with two fingers, not ten.”
 And so we fell into a debate.
 Strong opinions arose from our conversation, without an agreement if touch-typing was worth the practice.

 I prefer the "hunt and peck style" too.

 Of course, typing style is a personal choice.
 No one will ever force you to do it differently.
 Those who are curious discover their choice.
 And my curiosity set me off on a diversion of improving my typing.
-The question to myself was "With all these years behind the keyboard, how does my own style measure up?
+The question to myself was "With all these years behind the keyboard, how does my style measure up?
 Can I do better?"

-This exercise explores my typing trials on learning touch-typing with speed and error measurements.
-I’ll conclude on what touch-typing feels like and why I will not switch from my self-taught typing strategy.
+This exercise analyzes learning touch-typing with speed and error measurements.
+I’ll conclude on what touch-typing feels like and if I'll switch from my self-taught typing strategy.

 ## Motivation

 With twenty years behind the keyboard, my typing style is embarrassingly inefficient and clumsy.
-I can measure this fact on numerous factors.
+I can measure these facts on numerous factors.

-- I do not use all of the available fingers.
+- I do not use all of the available fingers
-- My hands move significantly to find keys.
+- My hands move to find keys
-- I look at the keyboard to realign my position.
+- I look at the keyboard to realign my position

-**From these points of my self taught typing strategy, I’ll label it as it looks: float typing.** I have a sense that my speed is decent but do not have a precise measurement.
+**From these points of my self taught typing strategy, I’ll label it as it looks: float typing.** I have a sense that my speed is decent but do not have precise measurements.
 So, let’s find out.

 ## My Typing Baseline